-Payroll and Personnel
+9) Payroll and Personnel

-- 16. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
-Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files. - Obtained a listing of employees employed during the fiscal period along with management's representation that the listing was complete. - 17.
-Randomly select one pay period during the fiscal period.
-For the 5 employees or officials selected under #16 above, obtain attendance records and leave documentation for the pay period, and: - a) Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory).
-(Note: Generally, officials are not eligible to earn leave and do not document their attendance and leave.
-However, if the official is earning leave according to a policy and/or contract, the official should document his/her daily attendance and leave.) - This is not applicable as the employees are salaried/exempt and, therefore, do not maintain timesheets. - b) Observe that supervisors approved the attendance and leave of the selected employees or officials.
+A. Obtain a listing of employees and officials employed during the fiscal period and management's representation that the listing is complete.
+Randomly select 5 employees or officials, obtain related paid salaries and personnel files, and agree paid salaries to authorized salaries/pay rates in the personnel files.

+Obtained a listing of employees employed during the fiscal year along with management's representation that the listing was complete.

+- B. Randomly select one pay period during the fiscal period.
+For the 5 employees or officials selected under procedure #9A above, obtain attendance records and leave documentation for the pay period, and - i.
+Observe that all selected employees or officials documented their daily attendance and leave (e.g., vacation, sick, compensatory);

+This is not applicable as all employees are salaried/exempt and, therefore, do not maintain timesheets.

+ii.
+Observe whether supervisors approved the attendance and leave of the selected employees or officials;

-This is not applicable as the employees are salaried/exempt and, therefore, do not maintain timesheets. - c) Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records. - No leave was taken during the pay period. - d) Observe that the rate paid to the employees or officials agree to the authorized salary/pay rate found within the personnel file.
+This is not applicable as all employees are salaried/exempt and, therefore, do not maintain timesheets.

+iii.
+Observe that any leave accrued or taken during the pay period is reflected in the entity's cumulative leave records; and iv.
+Observe the rate paid to the employees or officials agrees to the authorized salary/pay rate found within the personnel file.